 I arrived at the venue and began with a Media Parents networking session with Amy Walker.
 As I introduced myself I started crying.
 I blamed it on crappy mascara.
 As soon as we finished, Amy sent encouraging messages, and we had been introduced over email to useful delegates so we set about meeting people and engaging with the TV Festival Sessions.

-At The Making of a Mega Doc a clip from ‘For Sama’ was shown.
+At The Making of a Mega Doc a clip from ‘For Sama’ was shown (For Sama transmits on Channel 4 on Saturday 26th October).
 Directed by Waad al-Kateaba, a Syrian woman, bombs are falling around her as she gives birth.
 Executive producer Nevine Mabro talked about why a war film from the perspective of a woman and mother was ground-breaking.

 Next up 1-2-1’s with Donna Taberer, Head of BBC Talent and Clare Sillery, Head of BBC Documentaries organised through the Media Parents Back to Work Scheme.
 Both were encouraging and had suggestions about next steps.
 Donna told me about the Screenskills Series producer programme which sounded right up my street.